cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 You can restore a backup of a virtual cluster to:

-- The original virtual cluster on the original CockroachDB cluster
+- The original virtual cluster on the original CockroachDB cluster.
-- A different virtual cluster on the original CockroachDB cluster
+- A different virtual cluster on the original CockroachDB cluster.
 - A different virtual cluster on a different CockroachDB cluster with cluster virtualization enabled.

 To restore only a virtual cluster: